feedly/transfer-nlp/README.md

 You can use this code with all existing experiments in `experiments/`.

-# How to use the library?
+# How to experiment with the library?
 For reproducible research and easy ablation studies, the library enforces the use of configuration files for experiments.

 In Transfer-NLP, an experiment config file contains all the necessary information to define entirely the experiment.